jguardado39/A-Kata-A-Day/JavaScript/README.md

 10. Multiples of 3 and 5
 11. Multiply
 12. Next Prime
+13. Sort the Odd
-13. Tower_of_Hanoi
+14. Tower_of_Hanoi
-14. Triangular Treasure
+15. Triangular Treasure
-15. Unscrambled Eggs
+16. Unscrambled Eggs